freohr/yet-another-glog-hack/intents.md

 Procedures are meant to both structure play at the table, and measure time spent diegetically.
 This ruleset explicitly describes 3 procedures framing players action: Combat, Dungeon Crawling and Wilderness Movement.
 Using procedures is automatic: If a player or the party wants to do an activity that fits one of the defined procedures, then the procedure is used.
 This

 ### Diegetic Expectations

+#### The Scale of Power

+PCs are competent humans, not superheroes.
+Moving a boulder may be done with either enough people, horsepower, or ingenious leverage using the surrounding environment, but moving a mountain is impossible within this ruleset.
+Magic may skew this a little (moving TWO boulders, imagine that?), but still isn't omnipotent.

+#### Time

+> YOU CAN NOT HAVE A MEANINGFUL CAMPAIGN IF STRICT TIME RECORDS ARE NOT KEPT.

+There, everything is said.

+...

+Fine, maybe some clarifying is needed.

+Every action of the PCs take time, and the PCs have a limited range of action they can take during a specific period.
+Combat rounds, Dungeon turns, Wilderness watches serve as both game turns, to structure how players can act, and as a measure of the passing of time: As a watch is 4h, you can only explore during 4 of the 6 watches of a day (you still need to rest and sleep the remaining 2); As a turn is 10min, you can only take 24 turns in a watch.
+Furthermore, the act of levelling up also takes time (2 week of forced downtime), recovering from injuries takes time (from a few days to several weeks), etc.

+During this passing time, in which PCs act, the rest of the world still moves forwards: NPCs with plans advances them, Cleared dungeons get restocked, Factions interact with each other at a bigger scale.

+All this means that ensuring that actions take time, and measuring this time purposefully, ground the game in verisimilitude that enhances the choices that players make, instead of the dissonant "hero to god in two months" form that modern fantasy games usually take.

+## TO SORT

+### How the Game restricts you, the PC

+#### Mechanically

+##### Play Structures

+Play structures are both a tool and a restriction.
+They serve to frame and organize both play at the table, and PCs actions in the world.

+##### The Inventory

+The most important part of your character sheet is the **Inventory**:

+* You want to bring something to the adventure, put it in your inventory;
+* You want to take something back from the adventure, put it in your inventory;
+* You get hurt while adventuring, put the injury in your inventory (not diegetically of course, but injuries are tracked in your inventory, and take the place of anything else you might be carrying).

+However, your inventory size is limited by your Attributes, and if you carry more than your Attributes allows you, you will be severely penalized.

+##### The Dice

+#### Diegetically

+This is more of a soft restriction, rather than a hard rule.